 Investment in natural capital as part of our transition to net zero could provide significant new employment opportunities.
 This has been found in studies from other rural areas of Scotland with similar landscapes, such as recent research undertaken by Highlands and Islands Enterprise to investigate opportunities arising from investing in natural capital in Argyll and Bute.
 Analysis by NatureScot expects that nationally there will need to be extensive growth in nature-based jobs such as woodland planting and peatland restoration.

 The increase in flexible ways of working post-COVID, such as home or hybrid working and options to work from local business hubs, supports more local and lower-carbon living and working.
 There are already business hubs in Aberfoyle and Drymen and some trials underway using local village halls as multipurpose venues, breathing new life into rural facilities and helping to sustain these.

-Community and third sector enterprises have the potential to grow as part of our transition to a wellbeing economy.

-There are many examples of innovative community-led enterprises across the National Park including community-run village halls, a café, pontoons, visitor centre, business hub and a post office/newsagent and pub.
-All of these generate income that supports greener, local living.
-Some communities also have their own run of river hydro schemes that provide a clean source of energy and income to the local community as well.
-Ensuring communities are supported to maintain and build capacity in their local organisations, through supporting more local people, including young people, to get involved could result in more social enterprises like these being established and supporting local wealth building.
+Community and third sector enterprises have the potential to grow through our transition to net zero too.
+For example, this is already the case in some areas of the National Park where local communities and third sector organisations run social enterprises such as village halls, a café, pontoons, visitor centre, business hub and a post office/newsagent and pub, all of these generate income that support greener, local living, including several run of river hydro schemes that provide a clean source of energy and in many cases income to the local community as well.
+Ensuring communities are supported to maintain and build capacity in their local organisations, through supporting more local people, including young, people, to get involved could result in more social enterprises like these being established and supporting local wealth building.